Sekhar Kammula: Film career

 Kammula made his film directorial debut with the independent film Dollar Dreams (2000), shot in both Telugu and English which was a critical success, and won him the National Film Award for Best First film of a director.
 The film was screened at the International Film Festival of India.

 His second film, Anand (2004) was a commercial success and was among highest grossing Telugu films of that year.
-His next film, Godavari, was praised by critics and was a commercial success.
+His next film, Godavari (2006), was highly praised by critics but barely managed to break even commercially.
+However, over the years, both Anand and Godavari have gained a huge cult following and are considered to be two of the greatest Telugu films ever made.

 In 2007, his directed Happy Days which depicted the regular college life of engineering students.
 The film was very successful, especially among the urban youth of then Andhra Pradesh.
 The film was later remade in Tamil and Kannada languages.

-He then directed political film Leader which released in 2010 to positive reviews.
+He then directed the political drama Leader, which released in 2010 to positive reviews.
+However, like Godavari, it too barely managed to break-even.
 Rediff.com noted that "If anything, the film is a wish-list of what one would like to see in the arena of politics, which Sekhar should be lauded for even trying."
+Many considered it to be way ahead of its time at release, but the film has managed to acquire a huge cult following and stay relevant during political elections, especially in Andhra Pradesh and Telangana.

 In 2012, Kammula written, produced and directed Life Is Beautiful, his first production venture.
 The film had a positive reception from critics and audience.
 Firstpost called the film a revamped version of Happy Days (2007) and noted similarities between the characters written by Kammula in both the films.
-Later in 2014, he directed Anaamika, a Telugu remake of 2012 Hindi film Kahaani in which Nayantara played Vidya Balan's character.
+Later in 2014, he directed Anaamika, the Telugu remake of the 2012 Hindi cult blockbuster, Kahaani, in which Nayantara portrayed the original character of Vidya Balan.
+It opened to mixed reviews and was considered to be inferior to the original, eventually failing commercially.

-In 2017, his romantic comedy film Fidaa, starring Varun Tej and Sai Pallavi, grossed over ₹90 crore worldwide at the box office.
-In 2021, Kammula's Telugu film, Love Story, starring Naga Chaitanya and Sai Pallavi was released to mostly positive reviews.
+In 2017, his romantic comedy film Fidaa, starring Varun Tej and Sai Pallavi, opened to highly positive reviews and grossed over ₹90 crore worldwide at the box office.
+Many considered it to be a return-in-form film for him.
+In 2021, Kammula's Telugu film, Love Story, starring Naga Chaitanya and Sai Pallavi was released to mixed reviews and ended up becoming an above-average grosser at the box-office.

+In 2025, his social thriller Kuberaa, featuring Tamil star Dhanush, Nagarjuna, and Rashmika Mandanna in the primary roles, opened to highly positive reviews and became the highest-grossing film of his career.